Brookfield Corporation

-Brookfield Corporation is a Canadian multinational company that is one of the world's largest alternative investment management companies, with over US$725 billion of assets under management in 2022.
+Brookfield Corporation is a Canadian multinational company that is one of the world's largest alternative investment management companies.
+It has over US$1 trillion of assets under management, much of which is workers’ deferred income from global public pension funds.

 It focuses on direct control investments in real estate, renewable power, infrastructure, credit and private equity.
 The company invests in distressed securities through Oaktree Capital, which it bought in 2019.
-Brookfield's headquarters are in Toronto.
-It also has corporate offices in New York City, London, São Paulo, Mumbai, Shanghai, Dubai, and Sydney.

-History
+Brookfield Corporation's headquarters are in Toronto, while its primary subsidiary, Brookfield Asset Management, relocated to New York City in 2024.

+The current Brookfield Corporation is the creation of the 1997 merger of Edper and Brascan.
+At its inception, the company was known as EdperBrascan, then changed its name to Brascan in 2000, and Brookfield Asset Management in 2005.
+In December 2022, the company renamed itself Brookfield Corporation (traded as BN) and spun off its asset management business as Brookfield Asset Management (traded as BAM).

+In June 2024, Brookfield Asset Management ranked 24th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

+Predecessor companies

+Edper Investments

+In 1959, Edper Investments, founded by brothers Peter and Edward Bronfman, acquired Brazilian Traction, Light and Power Company for $15 million.

+Brascan

 The company was founded in 1899 as the São Paulo Tramway, Light and Power Company by William Mackenzie and Frederick Stark Pearson.
 It operated in the construction and management of electricity and transport infrastructure in Brazil.

 In 1904, the Rio de Janeiro Tramway, Light and Power Company was founded by Mackenzie's group.

 In 1912, Brazilian Traction, Light and Power Company was incorporated in Toronto as a public company to develop hydro-electric power operations and other utility services in Brazil, becoming a holding company for São Paulo Tramway Co. and Rio de Janeiro Tramway Co.
 In 1916, Great Lakes Power Company was incorporated to provide hydro-electric power in Sault Ste.
 Marie and the Algoma District in Ontario.

-In 1959, Edper Investments, founded by brothers Peter and Edward Bronfman, acquired Brazilian Traction, Light and Power Company for $15 million.
 In 1966, Brazilian Traction, Light and Power Company changed its name to Brazilian Light and Power Company, and again in 1969, changed its name to Brascan Limited.
-Brascan is a portmanteau of "Brasil" and "Canada".
+Brascan is a portmanteau of “Brasil” and “Canada”.

-During the 1970s, the company began to sell its Brazilian interests, and invested more heavily in industries such as a real estate, timber and mining.
+During the 1970s, the company began to sell its Brazilian interests, and invested more heavily in industries such as real estate, timber and mining.

 In 1979, the last of the company's Brazilian assets were transferred to Brazilian ownership (Eletropaulo and Light S.A.), the company meanwhile having diversified to other areas.
 The company provided electricity and tram services in São Paulo and Rio de Janeiro.
-After a restructuring, the company's Brazilian portfolio operated as Light S.A., short for Brazilian Traction, Light and Power Co.
+After restructuring, the company's Brazilian portfolio operated as Light S.A., short for Brazilian Traction, Light and Power Co.
 Ltd.